didib/ovirt-site/source/develop/release-management/features/engine/engine-backup.html.md

        * engine-cleanup
        * restore

 This "almost" works. engine-setup/engine-cleanup on machineB create a user/database for us.
 What's missing?
-The password is generated randomly by setup, and so will be different on both machines and restore will not be able to connect.
+The password is generated randomly by setup, and so will be different between machines, and restore will not be able to connect.
 What can we do to continue and save us from manually doing all the work (2x create, edit pg_hba, restart postgresql)?
 Generally, two options:

 1. change the password: